worpbane/pokeemerald-worped-ex/README.md

 * **Expanded Starter Selection:** Custom selection logic at the start of the game.
 (Archie & Mudskip)
 * **Catch Mode & DexNav:** Streamlined catching sequences and custom DexNav logic.
 (FlashLucky & ghoulslash)
 * **Item Pickup Headers:** Pop-up header notifications when items are found or received.
-* **Map Changes:** Map re-layouts across select routes and cities to smooth out overworld navigation.
+* **Map Changes:** Map layout changes across select routes and cities to smooth out overworld navigation and add a bit of character in places.
 * **Mega Evolutions:** Integration of Mega Evolution mechanics.

 ### 🔄 Modern Emerald Ports (Planned Feature Adaptations)
-* **QoL Field Movements & Atmosphere:** Run everywhere automatically, faster Nurse Joy text cycles, day/night cycles with dynamic ambient lighting (windows/lamps), and footstep footprints in grass and sand.
+* **QoL Field Movements & Atmosphere:** Run everywhere automatically, faster Nurse Joy text cycles, skippable Walley Catch Tutorial, day/night cycles with dynamic ambient lighting (windows/lamps), and footstep footprints in grass and sand.
 * **Unique Surf Animations:** Custom overworld sprites and unique animations while surfing across Hoenn's waterways.
+(Not actually sure how to do this one).
 * **Smart HMs:** Natively utilize HM field moves without needing to clutter party movesets (requires the HM and a capable Pokémon in party).
 * **Dynamic Pokéballs:** Ability to swap a caught Pokémon's Pokéball directly from the bag interface.
 * **Choosable Shiny Odds:** Initial options menu selection to lock in custom shiny rates (1/512, 1/1024, 1/2048, 1/4096, 1/8192).
-* **Level Cap & Difficulty:** Built-in progression caps to keep boss encounters engaging.
+* **Level Cap & Difficulty:** Opt-in progression caps & difficulty to keep encounters engaging (Expansion has hooks for this).
 * **Enhanced Rewards:** Rock Smash drops updated to regularly yield Shards and Heart Scales.
 * **Unified Bike System:** Merging the Mach and Acro bikes into a single, seamless key item experience.
 * **World Events:** Custom map changes and event overhauls for the Regis, Hoenn Starters, Rival naming, and buffed legendary encounters.